Lucretia

-There are no contemporary sources of Lucretia and the event.
-Information regarding Lucretia, her rape and suicide, and the consequence of this being the start of the Roman Republic, come from the accounts of Roman historian Livy and Greco-Roman historian Dionysius of Halicarnassus approximately 500 years later.
+There are no contemporary sources of Lucretia and Tarquin’s rape of her.
+Information regarding Lucretia, how and when Tarquin raped her, her suicide, and the consequence of this being the start of the Roman Republic come from the accounts of Roman historian Livy and Greco-Roman historian Dionysius of Halicarnassus approximately 500 years later.
 Secondary sources on the establishment of the republic reiterate the basic events of Lucretia's story, though accounts vary slightly between historians.
 The evidence points to the historical existence of a woman named Lucretia and an event that played a critical part in the downfall of the monarchy.
 However, specific details are debatable and vary depending on the writer.
 According to modern sources, Lucretia's narrative is considered a part of Roman mythohistory.
-Much like the rape of the Sabine women, Lucretia's story provides an explanation for historical change in Rome through a recounting of sexual assault against women.
+Much like the rape of the Sabine women, Lucretia's story provides an explanation for historical change in Rome through a recounting of violence against women by men.

 Early life and marriage

 Lucretia was the daughter of magistrate Spurius Lucretius and the wife of Lucius Tarquinius Collatinus.
 The marriage between Lucretia and Collatinus was depicted as the ideal Roman union, as both Lucretia and Collatinus were faithfully devoted to one another.
 According to Livy, Lucretia was an exemplar of "beauty and purity," as well as Roman standards.
 While her husband was away at battle, Lucretia would stay at home and pray for his safe return.
 As with Livy, Dionysius' depiction of Lucretia separates her from the rest of Roman women in a story about the men returning home from a battle.
 The narrative begins with a bet between the sons of Tarquinius and their kinsmen, Brutus and Collatinus.
 The men fight over which of their wives best exemplified sophrosyne, an ideal of superb moral and intellectual character.
-The men return home to find the women socializing with each other, presumably drinking and in conversation.
-In contrast, they find Lucretia home alone, working with her wool in silence.
+The men return home to find the women socializing with each other, presumably in conversation.
+By contrast, they find Lucretia home alone, working with her wool in silence.
 Because of her devotion to her husband, Roman writers Livy and Dionysius outline Lucretia as the role model for Roman girls.